 When examining borderline personality disorder vs. narcissism, it’s important to note that although these disorders share some common symptoms, they’re each distinct with their own set of diagnostic criteria.

-In this blog post, we’ll explore both the similarities and differences between borderline personality disorder and narcissism, as well as what it looks like when someone has both.
+In this blog post, we’ll explore both the similarities and differences between borderline personality disorder and narcissism, as well as what it looks like when an individual has both.

 What is Borderline Personality Disorder?